forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

     - Update SalesforceSDKResources.bundle (in the Dependencies/ folder)
     - Update RestKit (in the Dependencies/ThirdParty/RestKit/ folder)
     - Update SalesforceCommonUtils (in the Dependencies/ThirdParty/SalesforceCommonUtils folder)
-    - openssl (libcrypto.a and libssl.a, in the Dependencies/ThirdParty/openssl folder)
+    - Update openssl (libcrypto.a and libssl.a, in the Dependencies/ThirdParty/openssl folder)
-    - sqlcipher (in the Dependencies/ThirdParty/sqlcipher folder)
+    - Update sqlcipher (in the Dependencies/ThirdParty/sqlcipher folder)
 - Update your AppDelegate — Generally speaking, make your AppDelegate.h and AppDelegate.m files conform to the new design patterns.
 The following are some key points:
     - In AppDelegate.h, AppDelegate should no longer inherit from SFNativeRestAppDelegate.
     - In AppDelegate.m, AppDelegate now has primary responsibility for navigating the auth flow and root view controller staging, as well as boundary events when the user logs out, or switches login hosts.  **Note:** The design patterns in the new AppDelegate are just suggestions.
 There is no longer a requirement to follow a specific flow; use an authentication flow (with the updated `SFAuthenticationManager` singleton) that suits your needs, relative to your app startup and boundary use cases.